Creighton vs. Providence: Sportsbook promo codes, odds, spread, over/under - January 6

 Creighton vs. Providence: Sportsbook promo codes, odds, spread, over/under and other Vegas lines - January 6

-Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Creighton vs. Providence matchup.
+In this article, you will see the spread and odds across multiple sportsbooks for the Creighton vs. Providence matchup.

 Creighton vs. Providence Game Info